 Making a cinematic video with any camera is not a dream.

-However, it often occurs that you may shoot some footage, but it doesn’t look like what you’ve seen on the screen.
+However, very often you may shoot some video footage, but it doesn’t look cinematic as what you’ve seen on the screen.

 So, how could it happen?

 In this post, we will walk you through 9 proven tips to make your video look more cinematic and offer actionable strategies even professional cinematographers use in both filming and editing movies.
 So, let’s dive into it, now!

 The word “cinematic” is a general term, referring to any video or film produced with the features of quality motion pictures.

 Though there are no definite rules to the making of it, many would agree that a cinematic-look video features unique storytelling (e.g. flashback, through characters, or chapters, etc.) and impresses viewers with thoughtful composition, delicate lighting, subtle color grading, engaging music and sound effects, thrilling camera movements like a long take, choreography, and other visual effects.

 For beginners of videography and cinematography, we broke down the formula of a cinematic video into the following 9 actionable strategies for you.